pdstools.adm.Aggregates¶

 - Parameters:

-by_period (str, optional) – Optional grouping by time period.
+by_period (str, optional) – Optional additional grouping by time period.
 Format string as in polars.Expr.dt.truncate (https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html), for example “1mo”, “1w”, “1d” for calendar month, week day.
-If provided, creates a new Period column with the truncated date/time.
 Defaults to None.
-NOTE: this argument is going to be deprecated in favor of explicit start/end dates in the near future.

 debug (bool, optional) – If True, enables debug mode for additional logging or outputs.
 Defaults to False.